How To Get a Representative Sample for Particle Size Analysis

 What is a Representative Sample?

 A representative sample is a subset of a larger group that accurately represents the characteristics of that entire group.
-A representative sample is also the first step to an accurate particle size test.
+With any accurate particle size analysis test, gathering representative sample is the first step.

 We have a video that shows how particles will naturally separate when dumped or released onto any surface.